CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

    :width: 25%
    :align: right

-On the level of individual particle types you can assign custom particle shapes imported from external geometry files.
+On the level of individual particle types, you can assign custom particle shapes imported from external geometry files.
 OVITO supports loading general polyhedral meshes, which can serve as user-defined particle shapes, from various :ref:`file input formats <file_formats.input>` such as STL, OBJ, or VTK/VTP.